Financial planning tools and services to put you on the path to the future you want

 And, if that is surprising to you, go ahead and calculate what that monthly amount means over an entire year!
 For example: if you are spending $100 a week on a service, that’s $400 a month — which is a lot.
 But if you think about that over an entire year, it becomes a more significant sum — $4,800.

 The NewRetirement Planner allows you to document current and future expenses for everything!
-Housing and medical are likely your biggest expenses — consider ways to cut these costs.
-You can also project a really detailed budget with over 75 categories and the ability to specify the amounts you “would like to spend” vs. how much you “really need to spend.”
+Housing and medical are likely your biggest expenses, but there are over 75 categories to consider.
+And, the tool gives you the ability to specify the amounts you “would like to spend” vs. how much you “really need to spend.”

-Some retirees spend more in their lifetime on out-of-pocket healthcare costs than they earn in Social Security.
+Some retirees spend more in their lifetime on out-of-pocket healthcare costs than they earn in lifetime Social Security payments.

 When you are retired, you are usually rich in time — which could mean that you can now tackle household maintenance items that you used to hire someone to do.

 So many people have travel as a primary goal for what they want to do in retirement.
 Traveling in the off season and grouping multiple small trips into one bigger trip is possible when you are setting your own schedule.
 These tactics can mean big savings.
-Here are 20 retirement travel tips.
+Here are:

 When living in retirement on a fixed-income, you will not have more money tomorrow to pay off the debt than you do today.
 It is usually best to eliminate any debt as fast as possible to save money.